isabella232/fellowship-program-website-1/_projects/2018/opentripplanner.md

 ---
 # Remove the project attributes which don't apply to your project. (ie: if no issues, delete the issues section)

-published: true # change to true once ready to post
+published: false # change to true once ready to post

 title: "Contribute to OpenTripPlanner" # project title inside quotes
 excerpt: "Tackle issues and features in the OpenTripPlanner project." # shows on project list page